sebzuloaga/React-Tutorial/README.md

-# React-Tutorial Part 1: Introduction to JSX & React
+# React-Tutorial Introduction to JSX & React

 In this tutorial you will learn how to get started with React JS.
 React is a framework that allows us to create websites that are built on the basis of reusable components.
 Traditional websites are built on the basis of adding all of the code to be rendered onto the single file.
 However React JS will separate your code onto different components and thus different files.